Tracking Capabilities for Safer Agents: Tracked Capabilities 101

 \bfparagraph{Local purity.} With capabilities tracked in the type system, we can enforce purity statically.
-Our framework wraps sensitive data in a \lstinline|Classified| type whose \lstinline|map| method accepts only pure functions: \begin{code} trait Classified[+T]: def map[U](op: T -> U): Classified[U] \end{code} The parameter type \lstinline|T -> U| is a pure function type, meaning \lstinline|op| cannot use any capabilities---it cannot write to a file, send a network request, or perform any other side effect.
-For example, an agent can perform computations on classified content: \begin{code} val secret: Classified[String] = readClassified("key.txt") val upper = secret.map(s => s.toUpperCase) // OK: pure \end{code} But if it tries to exfiltrate the data inside \lstinline|map|, the compiler rejects it: the closure captures the file capability \lstinline|f|, giving it type \lstinline[breaklines]|String ->{f} String|, which does not conform to the required pure type. \begin{code} secret.map: s => f.write(s) // error: capturing {f} is not allowed s \end{code} Classified data can be used in computations, but not leaked (see \Cref{sec:capability-errors} for examples from real agent runs).
+Our framework wraps sensitive data in a \lstinline|Classified| type whose \lstinline|map| method accepts only pure functions: the parameter type \lstinline|T -> U| means \lstinline|op| cannot capture any capability and so cannot write to a file, send a network request, or perform any other side effect.
+For example: \begin{code} trait Classified[+T]: def map[U](op: T -> U): Classified[U]